-In the early 60’s quarried 1.25??? thick stone worksurfaces, usually imperial stone or sandstone, were the standard for laboratory applications.
+In the early 1960s, quarried 1.25" thick stone worksurfaces, usually imperial stone or sandstone, were the standard for laboratory applications.
 Stone tops were cut and sold to fabricators by many companies throughout the United States.
 With the advent of epoxy resin, these stone tops were often coated with epoxy resin to provide additional chemical resistance.

-By the mid 1960’s, word about epoxy resin’s superior chemical and fire resistant characteristics was spreading.
+By the mid 1960s, word about epoxy resin’s superior chemical and fire resistant characteristics was spreading.
 One of the leading innovators, The Duriron Company had been fabricating piping and fittings from the new material.

-In the early 1970’s Duriron (by now called Durcon) began making epoxy resin laboratory products.
-Also At this time a small stone fabricating company named Laboratory Tops, or LabTops for short, began fabricating the product and molding sinks from epoxy resin.
+In the early 1970s, Duriron (by now called Durcon) began making epoxy resin laboratory products.
+Also at this time, a small stone fabricating company named Laboratory Tops, or LabTops, began fabricating, as well as molding sinks, from epoxy resin.

-During the 1990’s Laboratory Tops lived up to its innovative mission by introducing new formulations that raised the physical properties of the product as well as new products to keep up with the ever-changing lab environment.
-LabTops partnered with lab designers and architects to bring current industry standards to the market such as lipped “DropIn??? sinks, ergonomic edge options and lighter more user-friendly colors.
+During the 1990s Laboratory Tops lived up to its innovative mission by introducing new formulations that raised the physical properties of the product as well as new products to keep up with the ever-changing lab environment.
+LabTops partnered with lab designers and architects to bring current industry standards to the market such as lipped “DropIn" sinks, ergonomic edge options and lighter, more user-friendly colors.

 View a timeline of Durcon's history over the decades here.